sahithig1/capstone_greenhouse_emissions/README.md

-# Working Title: Predicting and Analyzing Greenhouse Gas Emissions
+# Predicting Greenhouse Gas Emissions with Machine Learning and Data Analysis

 ## Project Overview
 As 2022 unfolded, a clear pathway of climate hope emerged.
 New policy breakthroughs have the potential to unlock enormous progress in the effort to slow and reverse warming temperatures.
 Encouraging developments from a very momentous year, as nation after nation elected more climate-oriented governments and enacted new efforts to curb greenhouse gas. in August the Biden administration and a narrow Democratic majority in Congress managed to pass the Inflation Reduction Act.